 August 27, 2014

-What’s the difference between a Brushless Motor and a Brush Motor?
+What’s the Difference Between a Brushless Motor with a Commutating Encoder and a Brush Motor?

 Yeah, but what does that mean?

 Brushes inside electric motors are used to deliver current to the motor windings through commutator contacts.
-Brushless motors have none of these current carrying commutators.
-The field inside a brushless motor is switched via an amplifier triggered by a commutating device, such as an optical encoder.
+Brushless motors have none of these current-carrying commutators.
+The field inside a brushless motor is switched via an amplifier triggered by a commutating encoder, such as an optical encoder.

 Brushed motor Advantages: